- Contact information

 Do you have spotted knapweed in your county but it isn't shaded on the map?
 Send us a report.

 Mechanical: Small infestations can be repeatedly hand pulled making sure to remove entire root.
+Continual mowing as close to the ground as possible, prior to seed-set, may suppress populations.

 Chemical: Foliar spray of glyphosate, clopyralid, or aminopyralid and a non-ionic surfactant during bolting or flower bud stage.